mcgivrer/demogame/src/docs/02-game_object.md

          |_ GameObjectType.java
 ```

-It's time to go to the next chapter and decrypt what is a Scene and how to manage these new things.
+It's time to go to the next chapter and decrypt what is a `System` and how to manage these new things.

-Ok, we can go to another chapter about some Scenes and there manager.